cachix/docs.cachix.org/source/deploy/running-an-agent.rst

 Create a binary cache
 ---------------------

-The agent requires a binary cache to download the closure it needs to activate.
+The agent requires a binary cache to download the closure it wants to activate.

-You can `create a binary cache <https://app.cachix.org/cache/>`_ with Cachix and the agent will automatically use it.
+You can `create a binary cache <https://app.cachix.org/cache/>`_ with Cachix and the your agents will automatically use it.

 Alternatively, you can roll your own binary cache.